jessicaribeiroalves/jessicaribeiroalves/README.md

 ## Functionality and Sitemap

-- Homepage with name, picture and navbar.
+- Simple and clean homepage with name, occupation and navbar.
-- Navbar containing four different icons and each icon represents a different section to navigate: home, profile, history and contact.
+- Navbar containing four different icons and each icon represents a different section to navigate: home, about me, history and contact.
-- Profile section containing brief description about the student such as life story, hobbies or some relevant information to demonstrate its personality.
+- About Me section containing brief description about the student such as life story, hobbies or some relevant information to demonstrate its personality.
-- History section containing information about work experience, education and relevant skills.
+- History section containing the student's resume (work experience, education and relevant skills).
+- Project section containing the main student's projects.
 - Contact section containing where the student is located; e-mail; phone and social media links.

 ## Screenshots